firebase/FirebaseUI-iOS/README.md

 - `./build.sh` to build a binary
 - `./create-docs.sh` to generate docs
 - From your macbook that already has been granted permissions to FirebaseUI Cocoapods, do `pod trunk push`
-- Update [firebase-versions](https://github.com/firebase/firebase-clients/blob/master/versions/firebase-versions.json) with the changelog for this release.
+- `firebase deploy` the FirebaseUI website with newly generated docs

 ## Contributing to FirebaseUI